These controls implement Regulation (EU) No. 2015/175

-For consignments which leave India before 15 April 2010 the measures set out in Decision 2008/352/EC apply.
+For consignments which leave India before 26 February 2015 the health certificate set out in Regulation (EU) 258/2010 can be used.

-Consignments of guar gum (the thickening agent E412) falling within CN code 1302 32 90, and compound mixtures containing at least 10% guar gum originating in or consigned from India, and dispatched from India on or after 15 April 2010 must be accompanied by a health certificate certifying that the product being imported does not contain more than 0.01 mg/kg pentachlorophenol (PCP).
-This certificate must be signed by an authorised representative of the Ministry of Commerce and Industry of India and shall be valid for up to 4 months from the date of issue.
+Consignments of guar gum (the thickening agent E412) falling within CN code 1302 32 90 10 or 1302 32 90 19, and compound mixtures containing at least 20% guar gum originating in or consigned from India, and dispatched from India must be accompanied by a health certificate signed by an authorised representative of the Ministry of Commerce and Industry of India and shall be valid for up to 4 months from the date of issue.

-Consignments must also be accompanied by an analytical report, issued by a laboratory accredited according to EN ISO/IEC 17025 for the analysis of PCP indicating the results of sampling and analysis for the presence of PCP, the measurement uncertainty of the analytical result as well as the limit of detection and limit of quantification of the analytical method.
+Consignments must also be accompanied by an analytical report, issued by a laboratory accredited according to EN ISO/IEC 17025 for the analysis of PCP indicating the product does not contain more than 0.01 mg/kg pentachlorophenol (PCP).
+The report must show the results of sampling and analysis for the presence of PCP, the measurement uncertainty of the analytical result as well as the limit of detection and limit of quantification of the analytical method.

 All consignments must be identified by a code, which must be indicated on the health certificate, on the analytical report containing the results of sampling and analysis, on any accompanying commercial documents as well as on each individual bag or packaged form of the consignment.

-In addition, feed and food business operators are required to pre-notify the entry control point in England, providing the estimated date and time of arrival of the consignment.
+In addition, feed and food business operators are required to pre-notify the designated point of entry in England, providing the estimated date and time of arrival of the consignment.
+This must be done at least one working day prior to the arrival of the consignment by completing part I of the common entry document (CED), provided by Regulation 669/2009 (as amended).
 Operators also need to be aware that approximately 5% of consignments will be randomly sampled for identity and physical checks and that they will be responsible for bearing all costs resulting from these official controls including sampling, analysis, storage and any measures taken following non-compliance.

-Furthermore feed and food business operators must provide custom authorities with evidence that official controls have been carried out and results from any physical checks undertaken are favourable in order for the release of the consignments into free circulation.
+Furthermore, feed and food business operators must present the duly completed CED to custom authorities in order for the release of the consignments into free circulation.